bizlett/todo-project/README.md

 Todos

-revisit where the toggle all should go! html/css a bit buggy
+revisit where the toggle all should go!
+Make a decision!

+style inputTodo so that border extends round + button, making it look like its inside the box

-style delete button and check button
+li delete button and check button on dynamically created elements - figure out wtf is happening here

+complete todo (linethrough) function on checking check box - will need to add completed/active class to it for filters to pick up?

+remove element on click delete button - function to be written combined with complete todo because both have on click event listener on ul. if else.

+doubleclick to edit li

 Code